 This monitor has a completely flicker-free backlight at all levels, so it's a good choice for those who are bothered by flicker.
 Unfortunately, there isn't an optional Black Frame Insertion feature to help make motion look crisper.

 The Acer Predator XB273K has an excellent refresh rate and supports G-SYNC for a nearly tear-free gaming experience.
 The VRR range is excellent provided you use the DisplayPort.
 If you use the HDMI port, the 4k VRR maximum is 60Hz due to bandwidth limitations, and the HDMI VRR range at 1080p is 24Hz to 98Hz.
+If you need a similar monitor that supports FreeSync, check out the ASUS ROG Strix XG27UQ.

 The Predator XB273K has remarkably low input lag.
 This is great news for competitive gamers when every millisecond counts.
 Unfortunately, the input lag at 60Hz is slightly high, which isn't good news for those who intend to use it with consoles.
+If you prefer something with lower input lag at 60Hz, check out the LG 27GN950-B.

 We performed our HDR test at 98Hz, as it was the highest possible refresh rate the monitor could do on DisplayPort 1.4 on HDR 10-bit.